sor/myll/README.md

     - Memorization as language feature
     - Static init of singletons, optimizing away the thread lock
     - *typename* instead of *var*
+    - cost of moving, cost of comp, constexpr to switch algs, see "speed is in the minds of ppl"